Dan Wheeler

 Daniel Michael Wheeler (born December 10, 1977) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Tampa Bay Devil Rays, New York Mets, Houston Astros, Boston Red Sox, and Cleveland Indians from 1999 through 2012.

 Career

 Early career

 Wheeler attended Pilgrim High School in Warwick, Rhode Island.
 He was drafted in the 1996 MLB draft by the Tampa Bay Devil Rays out of Central Arizona College.
-After the Devil Rays, he played for the New York Mets, who traded him to the Houston Astros for minor leaguer Adam Seuss in 2004.
+He pitched for the Devil Rays for three years, 1999-2001, and then for the New York Mets in 2003 and part of 2004.
+The Mets traded him to the Houston Astros during the 2004 season for minor leaguer Adam Seuss.